 The searchroom is the area of the Record Office where you can gain access to, and study, the vast array of records and documents available in our archives.

 For some collections you will be able to access the originals.
 For others you will be able to view the information on microfiche or microfilm.

 Entry to the searchroom

 Transparent bags for carrying papers and pencils into the searchroom are available from the receptionist.

-Cameras are allowed if booked in advance, for which there is a chargeable fee - see the DIY photography section below.
+Cameras are allowed, but there is a charge - see the DIY photography section below.

-Once you have signed in the receptionist will activate the security lock on the access door to let you into the searchroom.
-Similarly, you will not be able to leave the searchroom before staff have checked that any documents you have been using have been returned.
-This helps to ensure the safety of the documents in our care and their availability for public consultation.
+Once you have shown your Archives Card, the receptionist will unlock the secure access door to let you into the searchroom.
+Staff will check for the return of documents you have been using before you leave the room.
+This ensures the documents in our care are safe and available for public use.

-Once in the searchroom, please only use pencils and do not lean on any documents when in the searchroom to avoid damage to records.
+Please only use pencils and do not lean on any documents when in the searchroom to avoid damage to records.

-Because the archives are kept in special strongrooms, you will need to consult our online catalogue or the indexes and catalogues in the searchroom to help you decide which records you would like to have brought out for you to see.
+Because the archives are kept in special strongrooms, you will need to consult our online catalogue or the indexes and catalogues in the searchroom.
+This will help you decide which records you would like to have brought out for you to see.

 Many documents, particularly those used frequently for family history research, are only available on microfilm or microfiche.
 This saves wear and tear on the original documents, and also allows access to microfilmed documents held elsewhere.

 Copies of documents

 Arrangements can be made by prior appointment to bring in your own digital camera.
 We charge £12.00 per day and a 'DIY photography request form' (with copyright declaration) must also be completed before you start taking photographs - forms will be available in the Searchroom when you arrive.

 Please note that some collections are subject to restrictions on digital photography.
 For some, notably the Petworth House Archives and Goodwood Archives, prior permission from the owner is required.